Saffron Walden (constituency)

-Saffron Walden was a constituency in Essex, represented in the House of Commons of the UK Parliament from 1922 to 2024 by members of the Conservative Party.
+Saffron Walden was a constituency in Essex, which was represented in the House of Commons of the UK Parliament from 1922 to 2024 exclusively by members of the Conservative Party.

 Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished.
 Subject to relatively minor boundary changes, it was reformed as North West Essex for the 2024 general election.

 Constituency profile

 The constituency was by far the largest and most rural in Essex and covered the entire north-west corner of the county, an area of almost 400 sqmi.
 It bordered Hertfordshire and Cambridgeshire and also extended deep into the middle of Essex near Chelmsford.

 Two medium-sized market towns, Saffron Walden and Great Dunmow, were in the constituency.
 Both of these have historic links and are busy and regionally visitor-drawing towns in the South East.

 The largest single source of employment in the constituency is Stansted Airport, while there are also a host of small businesses, many of them high-tech, along and at the ends of the London–Cambridge corridor.